 - pulmonary rehabilitation, which is a program of exercises, training, and support for people with long-term lung conditions

 Gastroesophageal reflux disease (GERD) is a condition where acid leaks from the stomach back up into the esophagus, or food pipe.

-According to a 2015 review, GERD causes a chronic, dry cough in up to 40 percent of people with the condition.
+According to a 2015 review, GERD causes a chronic, dry cough in up to 40% of people with the condition.

 GERD typically also causes a number of gastrointestinal symptoms, which may include:

-However, research suggests that up 75 percent of people with GERD-related cough may not experience these gastrointestinal symptoms.
+However, research suggests that up 75% of people with GERD-related cough may not experience these gastrointestinal symptoms.
 This can make it difficult for doctors to diagnose GERD in people with just a chronic, dry cough.

 Many people can manage symptoms of GERD through lifestyle changes, such as:

-- eating multiple small meals each day instead three large meals
+- eating multiple small meals each day instead of three large meals

 - limiting or avoiding foods that trigger or worsen symptoms, such as fatty or spicy foods